surge-synthesizer/OB-Xf/REWORK.md

 - review applyActiveProgramValuesToJUCEParameters
 - processActiveProgramChanged and below review
 - Who calls sendChangeMessage and why
-- updateProgramValue is an override yet is getting called a lot.
++ updateProgramValue is an override yet is getting called a lot.
 From ParameterManagerAdapter.
+  (answer - its an internal one)
 - juce params written more coherently since set current program gone so really just on load or change
-- consolidate param manager, param adapter, etc...
 - Fix the udpate queues onto the engine timing thing on patch load.
 Probably just need to lock updates on load
 - pretty sure we don't need needToNotifyHost any more maybe? (this may be patch work)